 If you have been breastfeeding your baby, you are probably in a routine, but you have to stop eventually.
-If your child is showing signs and you know you are ready to stop breastfeeding, you might find yourself in the same pain you had at the beginning of breastfeeding.
-Eliminate some of the pain to make this weaning process as easy on you as possible.
+If your child is showing signs and you know you are ready to stop breastfeeding, you might find yourself having the same pains you had at the beginning of breastfeeding.
+Let’s try to eliminate some of the breast pain and make this weaning process as easy on you as possible.

 Your breasts may start hurting, much as they did when you got pregnant and first started breastfeeding.
 This occurs when milk starts collecting in your breasts and is not expelled on a regular basis.
 This is often called engorging.